Ribollita

 Roasted Rosemary Radishes

-The roasting process mellows those sharp radishes, and makes them sweeter, while still preserving some of that great crunch.
+The roasting process mellows sharp radishes, and makes them sweeter, while still preserving some of that great crunch.

 Prep time: 5 minutes